[This information guide is also available in PDF format to download.]

 - whether your bones have been weakened and are in danger of breaking

-- characteristics of your original breast cancer, such as type of tumour and the type of receptors the tumour had (for example oestrogen receptors (ER) or HER2 receptors)
+- characteristics of your original breast cancer, such as type of tumour and the type of receptor the tumour had (for example oestrogen receptors (ER) or HER2 receptor)

 - other treatments you have had for primary or secondary breast cancer.

 Treatments are often very effective in stopping the growth or decreasing the size of cancerous deposits in the bones.
 Current treatments are not usually able to completely remove all cancer cells from the bones.